CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 This was very interesting to me and I had to go through and walk through the algorithm again to see how this would work.
 The empirical data helped confirm how efficient this algorithm is if trying to avoid worst case runtime of operations on a binary search tree.
-I also learned some history about the AVL tree and red black tree through research on this algorithm, such as when it was created and how its usage has evolved throughout the years.
+I also learned some history about the AVL Tree and red black tree through research on this algorithm, such as when it was created and how its usage has evolved throughout the years.
-I am curious to explore further on how a Red Black Tree compares to an AVL tree.
+I am curious to explore further on how a Red Black Tree compares to an AVL Tree.

-Something I think that could've been better with this analysis, is that I could've made sure the random values being inserted to the avl tree are not duplicates.
+Something I think that could've been better with this analysis, is that I could've made sure the random values being inserted to the AVL Tree are not duplicates.
 Making it possible to have duplicates in the random inserts run makes it differ from the experiment of inserting ascending values and inserting descending values within the same range.